Dunxter/MusicTechnologyLabG4/README.md

   Trains and tests the Gradient Boosting Classifier models for each instrument.

 ## Future Improvements
-Due to the limitations we had during this course, we haven't been able to complete all the desired goals of this project.
+Due to the limitations we had during this course, we haven't been able to complete the final result of this project, where an user would have been able to upload a carnatic music performance of their choice through a UI.
+A graphical representation of the in and outs of each instrument through the length of a performance would be displayed together with a audio player, so the user could test the result.
+[Here's an interactive prototype we made of the UI using Figma.](https://www.figma.com/proto/0VVCtlpFd2Nvckg7WiN1Eb/MTL--UI-Mockup?page-id=0%3A1&type=design&node-id=2-3&viewport=267%2C448%2C0.34&scaling=min-zoom&starting-point-node-id=2%3A3)

 ## Authors